ronaldbosma/azure-integration-services-quickstart/README.md

 ## Pipeline

 This template includes a GitHub Actions workflow that automates the build, deployment and cleanup process.
-The workflow is defined in [azure-dev.yml](.github/workflows/azure-dev.yml) and provides a complete CI/CD pipeline for your Azure Integration Services using the Azure Developer CLI.
+The workflow is defined in [azure-dev.yml](.github/workflows/azure-dev.yml) and provides a complete CI/CD pipeline for this template using the Azure Developer CLI.

 ![GitHub Actions Workflow Summary](images/github-actions-workflow-summary.png)

 The pipeline consists of three main jobs:

 - **Build, Verify and Package**: This job sets up the build environment, performs Bicep linting and packages the Function App and Logic App applications.
-- **Deploy**: This job provisions the Azure infrastructure and deploys the packaged applications to the created resources.
+- **Deploy to Azure**: This job provisions the Azure infrastructure and deploys the packaged applications to the created resources.
-- **Cleanup**: This job removes all deployed Azure resources.
+- **Clean Up Resources**: This job removes all deployed Azure resources.

   By default, cleanup runs automatically after deployment.
 This can be disabled via an input parameter when the workflow is triggered manually.

   ![GitHub Actions Manual Trigger](images/github-actions-workflow-manual-trigger.png)